-In February 2016, Dr Joanna Labon and Sally Elkerton launched the Canterbury Christopher Marlowe Museum Project at the Beaney House of Art and Knowledge, Canterbury.
+In February 2016, Joanna Labon and Sally Elkerton launched the Canterbury Christopher Marlowe Museum Project at the Beaney House of Art and Knowledge, Canterbury.
 Our aim was to work towards a permanent heritage space in Canterbury where Christopher Marlowe could be celebrated in the city of his birth.
-Since then we have established an active committee with interests in drama, sculpture, heritage renovation, art, education, architecture, writing and research.
+We established an active committee with interests in drama, sculpture, heritage renovation, art, education, architecture, writing and research.

-We have worked with Eastbridge Hospital on an exhibition, “Canterbury’s Rash Boy: Christopher Marlowe” (Summer 2016).
-We have also worked closely with The Marlowe Theatre on “Creed of Spies” (Summer 2017) and in establishing The Kit, a live museum and playhouse in a twelfth century building in central Canterbury (formerly the Canterbury Heritage Museum), which opened in 2019.
+Next, we worked closely with The Marlowe Theatre on “Creed of Spies” (Summer 2017) and in establishing The Kit, a live museum and playhouse in a twelfth century building in central Canterbury (formerly the Canterbury Heritage Museum), which opened in 2019.
 Joanna joined the team for two years as Exhibitions and Heritage Producer.

-Our patron is Rowan Williams, Master of Corpus Christi College, Cambridge and former Archbishop of Canterbury.
+Our project patron was Rowan Williams, Master of Corpus Christi College, Cambridge and former Archbishop of Canterbury.